 In November 2001, USAI obtained a \$404 million credit facility from General Electric Credit Corporation ("GECC") (the "2001 GE Credit Facility").
-The 2001 GE Credit Facility is secured by collateral, including 11 A320-family aircraft and 28 spare engines.
+The To secure its obligations under the 2001 GE Credit Facility is secured by, USAI pledged as collateral, including its interest in 11 A320-family aircraft and 28 spare engines.
 In connection with the Prior Bankruptcy, Group reached a settlement with GECC and its affiliates (collectively, "GE"), that resolved substantially all aircraft, aircraft engine and loan-related issues.
 In connection therewith, USAI obtained additional financing from GECC in the form of a liquidity facility of up to \$360 million (the "2003 GE Liquidity Facility").
 Many of the Debtors' obligations to GECC, or affiliates of GECC, are generally cross-collateralized and cross-defaulted with other obligations owed by any Debtor to GECC or any of its affiliates (collectively, the "GE Obligations").
-As discussed in greater detail below in Section VIII.D.5, the Bankruptcy Court has approved a series of transactions between the Debtors and GE, which, in part, addresses the Debtors' liabilities with respect to these facilities.
+As discussed in greater detail below in Section VIII.D.5, the Debtors and GE recently closed a series of Bankruptcy Court-has\ approved a series of transactions between the Debtors and GE, which, in part, addresses transactions, including a sale-leaseback transaction and the entry into an amended and restated 2001 GE credit facility agreement, which, among other things, address the Debtors' liabilities with respect to these facilities.